VERIMAG-Polyhedra/opam-vpl/README.md

     opam repo add vpl http://www-verimag.imag.fr/~boulme/opam-vpl

-Then, install only one of the following package (depending on your needs):
+Then, install the following packages (depending on your needs):

 * `vpl-core`: the ocaml library